bobbyhouse/isup/README.md

 #IsUp?

-A Javascript Module that will poll the specified HTTP server on a given interval.
+A Javascript module that will poll the specified HTTP server on a given interval.
 It will set a colored circle depending on the response code.

 ```